A blog by Forest Manager, Hannah Fisher, South West Scotland.

 Since it was disbanded in 1946 women have remained an active part of the forest industry and today we are lucky to be able to say that several of the senior roles played in Scottish forestry are held by women.

 Forestry in Scotland is highlighting its need to diversify within both the public and private sector and a report published by Confor in 2016 reinforced this.
 The report concluded that women are valued and supported once they are established in the industry but that there may be an issue at the recruitment stage of the process.
-This could stem from a lack of knowledge of the roles available in forestry from a younger age, an issue that is acknowledged within our sector, and that Tilhill Forestry is working on.
+This could stem from a lack of knowledge of the roles available in forestry from a younger age, an issue that is acknowledged within our sector, and that Tilhill is working on through career days and STEM workshops in schools.

-As an Assistant Forest Manager in the 21st century I am happy to say that the stereotypes of people working in the forest industry are changing.
-Although we may not do as much of the labour-intensive jobs as the Lumberjills once did, I enjoy a varied, challenging position within Tilhill Forestry that allows me to enjoy the environment we live and work in as well as play a part in the successful sustainable timber industry we have in Scotland today.
+As a a Forest Manager in the 21st century I am happy to say that the stereotypes of people working in the forest industry are changing.
+Although we may not do as much of the labour-intensive jobs as the Lumberjills once did, I enjoy a varied, challenging position within Tilhill that allows me to enjoy the environment we live and work in as well as play a part in the successful sustainable timber industry we have in Scotland today.

-As we celebrate International Women’s Day 2019 it is nice to remember the women of forestry’s past and use this as an opportunity to encourage more women to become a part of forestry’s future.
+As we celebrate International Women’s Day it is wonderful to remember the women of forestry’s past and use this as an opportunity to encourage more women to become a part of forestry’s future.

 Here’s to the 21st century Lumberjills!